Report on

 wound a little more freely, but the string had to be held under tension the

 whole time, otherwise the winding would immediately come loose.
+When there were about 5 centimeters

-to the hole, the end of the string was taken off so that the last few windings
+left to the hole, the end of the string was taken off so that the last few windings

 went around only the pin and not also over the end of the string, which would